5 Ways to Help Sponsors Build a Coalition of Support for Change

 - Communicate the importance of role-modeling the change, and encourage senior leaders to participate and support the change

 - Ensure alignment of expectations among people managers

 Your goal as a practitioner is to enable sponsors as they enlist peers, help these peers understand why they must advocate or “role model” the change for employees, and ensure that peers follow through on the commitment.
 As change enablers, you and the change team provide coaching and guidance, and work with sponsors to facilitate key activities and actions as needed.

 Why Build a Sponsor Coalition?

 When sponsors fail to lead by example, promote or champion the change adequately, or otherwise “walk the talk” for successful change, they can negatively impact a project’s chances for success.
 Bottom line, people generally won’t commit to a change to any greater extent than the sponsor does.
-And Prosci research consistently shows that projects with an extremely effective sponsor meet or exceed objectives more than twice as often as projects with a very ineffective sponsor.
+And Prosci research consistently shows that projects with an extremely effective sponsor meet or exceed objectives nearly three times as often as projects with a very ineffective sponsor.

 5 Ways To Help Your Sponsor Build a Coalition

 There are many paths to building an effective coalition, depending on the change and your organization’s needs.
 The key is to ensure that sponsors are well informed and equipped to gain commitment from peers and stakeholders.
 Here are five tips for building a coalition of support.

 1. Present a compelling case for the change